tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

 Last Sunday, I told the bishop I had made my choice.
 I will be baptized.
 I will put away the phone, the internet, the bright little windows that open into places no person was meant to stand.

-After that, I will not come back to your world ever again.
+After that, I will not return to your world ever again.

 Maybe you think I was frightened back into my community.